 What is safeguarding?

-Safeguarding supports vulnerable children and adults at risk to live free from abuse and neglect.
+Safeguarding helps children and adults that may be at risk to live safe, free from abuse and neglect.

 Safeguarding vulnerable adults

-Our definitions come from the Department of Health DOH Care Act 2014 (Opens in a new window)
+These definitions are based on guidance from the Department of Health, as set out in the Department of Health Care Act 2014 (Opens in a new window).

 Safeguarding children and the unborn

-Abuse and neglect can be physical, emotional, or sexual or neglect.
-It may happen once or continue over a long time.
-Abuse and neglect lead to harm to the child or young person.
+Abuse and neglect can be physical, emotional, sexual, or involve neglect.
+It may be a single incident or continue over a long period of time.
+It can seriously affect a child or young person’s health, development, and wellbeing.

 If you are concerned about the safety or welfare of a child, young person or unborn baby